 This recipe takes a while to come together, but most of the time is hands-off while the delicious sauce stews in the oven.
 If you’re having people over, it’s best to plan ahead.
 You can always bake + blend the sauce in advance and keep it at a very low simmer on the stove until you’re ready to cook off the pasta and serve it up.

-My best advice?
-Have something green, bright, and acidic on deck to accompany this vegan penne alla vodka.
-It’s so decadent that a leafy salad or lemony broccoli on the side will be a welcome addition.
+Have something green, bright, and acidic on deck to fill out the table and ensure a balanced spread.
+This pasta is so dreamy and decadent that a leafy salad or lemony broccoli on the side will be a welcome addition.

 Vegan Penne Alla Vodka